AdamBien/firehose/README.md

 Start `firehose` in the same docker network as the monitored resources and start it with `docker run -d -p 8080:8080 --name firehose airhacks/firehose` or deploy the WAR to a Java EE 7 container running on Java 8.

-A sample configuration used for testing:
+A sample configuration is used for testing.
+Prometheus, a sample-service and firehose are started:

 ```yaml
 version: '3.0'